followmyutopia/devextreme-documentation/concepts/05 Widgets/Toolbar/15 Customize Item Appearance.md

-For a minor customization of **Toolbar** items, you can use the default item template.
-This template defines the appearance of an item depending on whether [specific fields](/api-reference/10%20UI%20Widgets/dxToolbar/5%20Default%20Item%20Template '/Documentation/ApiReference/UI_Widgets/dxToolbar/Default_Item_Template/') are present or absent from the item's data object.
+For a minor customization of **Toolbar** items, you can define [specific fields](/api-reference/10%20UI%20Widgets/dxToolbar/1%20Configuration/items '/Documentation/ApiReference/UI_Widgets/dxToolbar/Configuration/items/') in item data objects.
 For example, the following code gererates four toolbar items: the first is a widget, the second is hidden, the third is disabled, the fourth is relocated.

 ---
 #####jQuery